-Fiala has been named to four halls of fame and two all-time teams.
-In January 2016, he was voted into the NJCAA Coaches Hall of Fame and will be inducted in May 2016.
+Fiala has been named to five halls of fame and two all-time teams.
+In May 2016, he was inducted into the NJCAA Coaches Hall of Fame.
 In 2015, he was inducted into the Mon-Clair Amateur Baseball HOF.
-In 2008, he was named manager of the decade for the River City Rascals, which he managed for three seasons.
+In 2008, he was named "Manager of the Decade" for the River City Rascals, which he managed for three seasons.
 In 2007, he was named to the 50th anniversary All-Time Junior College World Series Team and was inducted into the St. Louis Amateur Baseball Hall of Fame.
 He also was inducted into Vianney High School's first hall of fame class in 1996 and named to the Kiwanis of Southwest St. Louis Hall of Fame in 1989.

 His career record at SWIC stands at 842-472.
 It includes five Great Rivers Athletic Conference championships and five regional championships in 10 championship finals appearances.

 - Six players have been named conference MVP or pitcher of the year